 Also, if hot flashes keep waking you up at night, you may be too fatigued to exercise during the day.

 Decreased oestrogen levels affect how fat is stored in the body.

 Where you once may have gained weight around your hips and thighs, after menopause it tends to move to your waistline, giving the body more of an apple shape.

 “Until menopause, the main hormone operating in women is oestrogen, and that tends to protect us from being apple-shaped like men,” explains Dr Lauren Williams, University of Newcastle senior lecturer in nutrition and dietetics.
 “So, even if you don’t gain any fat during or after menopause, the fat that you already have will redistribute itself from the hips and thighs to the tummy.”

 An apple shape doesn't only make your waistband tighter, it’s also a more dangerous type of fat, increasing the risk of heart attack, stroke, diabetes, cancer, osteoarthritis and depression.
 “That fat raises cholesterol and triglycerides and makes you less able to process glucose properly,” says Williams.

 To burn fat and firm up your middle, add a good mix of cardio and strength training workouts into your week.
-You've got so many options at your fingertips in the WW app: video workouts with FitOn, live workouts in the Healthy Body Healthy Mind Connect group, or audio workouts with Aaptiv.
+You've got live and on-demand workouts at your fingertips in the WW app.

 How to prevent weight gain during and after menopause